SOFTS-New York cocoa hits 12-year high, sugar and coffee slide

 * Data and research firm BMI, a unit of Fitch Solutions, said concerns over the potential adverse impact of the El Nino weather phenomenon continue to support cocoa.

-* Also boosting sentiment, high-end chocolate maker Lindt & Spruengli LISN.S upped its full-year sales outlook after price increases helped it post organic growth above its target range.
+* Also boosting sentiment, high-end chocolate maker Lindt & Spruengli LISN.S raised its full-year sales outlook after price increases helped it post organic growth above its target range.

 * On the downside, however, farmers in top producer Ivory Coast said a mix of rain and sunshine last week in most of the cocoa regions was dissipating disease fears ahead of the October-to-March main crop.